Amy Acton: Nonprofit sector work

 After her resignation, she resumed working for the Columbus Foundation.
-On February 4, 2021, Acton stepped down from her position in the Columbus Foundation as she considered a run for the Senate in 2022 to succeed Rob Portman.
-However, Acton chose not to run in April 2021 while thanking Ohioans for an "outpouring of support".
+On February 4, 2021, Acton stepped down from the Columbus Foundation as she considered a run for the Senate in 2022 to succeed Rob Portman.
+In April 2021, she chose not to run and thanked Ohioans for an "outpouring of support".

-In 2022, Acton was named as president and chief executive officer of RAPID 5, a nonprofit organization that is attempting to improve access to parks in Franklin County, part of the greater Columbus area.
+In 2022, Acton was named president and chief executive officer of RAPID 5, a nonprofit organization that attempts to improve access to parks in Franklin County, part of the greater Columbus area.
 She left this position in May 2023.